Forums » About the Replicant project »

 P.S.: Uninstall and leave those spying apps/networks ASAP.
 Don't feed the monster. ;-)

-RE: How do you make a normal life? - Added by average user 6 months ago
+RE: How do you make a normal life? - Added by average user about 4 years ago

 Thank you a lot.
 I'll try to get at least bluetooth and GPS installed (I miss both badly while driving) and I've already installed Kontalks (I didn't even know of it!).